StamusNetworks/KTS5/README.rst

  ./load.sh

+You would need to select ``logstash-*`` as a default index once you open any dashboard for the first time after initial load/import.

 **NOTE:**
 This may delete any custom dashboards you already have in place.

 **NOTE:**
 In order to use the full HTTP logging dashboard template you need to set up Suricata as